Paroyer/ModCatalogue/ModList.md

 ---
 # Mod List

 This is the list of all the known/relevent mods for cubeworld.
 They are listed as their actual .dll name for convenience, that way you can look up if you have a mod in your /mods folder that you dont know the source or what it does.
-It is worth mentioning that some .cwmod listed here have a .dll loader, that was usefull a couple days, but since the modloader have legacy support for .cwmod those .dll are deprecated ( WeaponXP.dll/BrightNight.dll/BetterProgression.dll ).
-Just delete them and keep the .cwmod and you wont get any error regarding the CWSDK version.
+It is worth mentioning that some .cwmod listed here have a .dll loader, that was usefull a couple days, but since the modloader have legacy support for .cwmod those .dll are deprecated (WeaponXP.dll/BrightNight.dll/BetterProgression.dll).
+Just delete them, keep the .cwmod and you wont get any error regarding the CWSDK version.

 _**_Concept Mod_**_ Is just a subjective way to say those mods are not 100% polished, which mean you may run into more bugs then with other mods.